nauy2/cs50/README.md

 # cs50
-repository for my cs50 class at Harvard contains 9 projects pertaining to cs
+repository for my cs50 class at Harvard\n contains 9 projects pertaining to cs